calebkm/jquery-oscillator/README.md

 myOscillator.stop();
 ```

-At any point you can grab the current value of from the oscillator:
+At any point you can grab the current value of the oscillator:
 ```javascript
 myOscillator.value;
 ```